ElijahGray99/a3-ElijahGray-a25/README.md

 The only hiccup was my previous usage of Mime causing a problem with this website, to solve this I simply removed the dependency from the project.
 (5 points)

+Got 100 on Google Lighthouse on parts of my website [Suggested achivement].
+I used the chrome extension with google lighthouse to scan all the pages of my website and made adjustments based on its advice.
+I attached a screenshot with all 3 pages and the 100 from google.
+(5 points)

 https://a3-elijah-gray-a25-va7c.vercel.app/

 [personally suggested achivement]